Privacy & Cookies

-If the goods received by you are for any reason either faulty or damaged, you should contact us within seven days from the date on which you have accepted delivery of the goods, on (028) 6632 5050, or using our Contact us form.
+If the goods received by you are for any reason either faulty or damaged, you should contact us within seven days from the date on which you have accepted delivery of the goods, on 0300 303 1777.
 We will either replace the goods, or repair them within your home, if either of those courses of action is acceptable to you.
 You have the right, in the event that the goods supplied are either faulty or damaged, to have the goods returned to

 us and to have a refund of the purchase money paid by you, provided that you notify us of the defect or damage within a reasonable period of time after delivery, and provided that the damage or defect has not arisen following the date of delivery to you.
 Alternatively, you may agree to accept the supply by us of replacement goods, subject to the same terms and conditions as in the supply of the original goods.
 None of these remedies mentioned in any way affect your statutory rights as a consumer under the Sale of Goods Act 1979 (as amended), or otherwise.

 We do not store or capture personal information but merely log your IP address, and session information such as the duration of the visit and the type of browser used.
 This is automatically recognised by the Web server and is used only for system administration, and to provide statistics which are used to evaluate the use of this site.